bgoonz/BGOONZ_BLOG_2.0/notes/articles/other-articles/netlify-cms.md

       name: git-gateway
       branch: master

-_(For Bitbucket repositories, use the [Bitbucket backend](chrome-extension://cjedbglnccaioiolemnfhjncicchinao/docs/bitbucket-backend) instructions instead.)_
+*(For Bitbucket repositories, use the [Bitbucket backend](chrome-extension://cjedbglnccaioiolemnfhjncicchinao/docs/bitbucket-backend) instructions instead.)*

 The configuration above specifies your backend protocol and your publication branch.
 Git Gateway is an open source API that acts as a proxy between authenticated users of your site and your site repo.
-(We'll get to the details of that in the [Authentication section](#authentication) below.)
+(We’ll get to the details of that in the [Authentication section](#authentication) below.)
 If you leave out the `branch` declaration, it defaults to `master`.

 ### [](#editorial-workflow)Editorial Workflow